Chat Management

 });

-console.log(context.chat?.title); // 'Help with TypeScript'Metadata is merged, not replaced:
+console.log(context.chat?.title); // 'Help with TypeScript'Metadata is merged with existing values, not replaced:

 });